Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 The 2nd CA's original TO&E was first modified In June 1966 when the Automotive Maintenance Team (Team DA) was told to 'turn-in' their brand new tool kits and wrenches before the team was ever fully staffed.
 The loss of the automotive maintenance tools would plague the unit for many years.
 In early October 1966, the Mess Detachment (Team CA) was told they would not be deploying with the unit and that they would be disbanded after the Main Body departed for Vietnam – one cook volunteered and did deployed with the 2nd CA when they changed his MOS.
 The Public Safety Team (Team MC) may have also been disbanded at this time because the Public Safety Team Leader became the Executive Officer (XO) and the original Executive Officer became the new Operations Officer (S-3).
 The authorized number of platoons (Team AA - Platoon Headquarters) may have increased from the original three to at least five.
 Other teams were certainly contemplated but never staffed by the Department of the Army (DOA).
 The names of the other officers and their branches (Engineers, Finance Corps as well as a second Medical Doctor) were known but these officers never reported for duty.
 Hopefully, the Company Commander was aware of the DOA changes but he certainly did not communicate these changes to the junior members of his staff.

 In May of 1966, the 2nd CA Supply Section had requisitioned only thirteen Jeeps (M-151s) along with their companion 1/4 ton Trailers (M416s), seven 3/4 ton Trucks (M-37s) and three 2-1/2 ton trucks (M-35s).
 During the standing up and summer field training exercises, the 2nd CA had only one very well used M-151 Jeep, plus three or four of the M-37 (3/4 ton) trucks which may have been resurrected from salvage disposal and our three once brand new M-35 (2-1/2 ton) trucks.
 The night before the Equipment Convoy was scheduled to leave for the port of embarkation, the Fort Gordon Post levied the missing vehicles from other units on the post.
 Although Radios were requisitioned stateside, they were never issued and not one vehicle had a vehicle mounted AN-VRC53 radio (when removed from the mount, it was called an AN-PRC25).
-The majority of the additional vehicles were received between Midnight and 0230 Hours on the same day that the 2nd CA's Equipment Convoy would Motor March to the port of embarkation.
+The majority of the additional vehicles were received between Midnight and 0230 Hours on the same day that the 2nd CA's Equipment Convoy would Motor March to the port of embarkation at Savannah.
 The Convoy departed 'on time' at 0600 Hours with at least 26 Jeeps (M151s), 13 of the ¾ ton Trucks (M-37s) and our original three once brand new 2-1/2 ton Trucks (M-35s).
-SNAFU and FUBAR.
+(SNAFU).
+The Padlock Keys for the brand new beautiful Brass Padlocks on the Battery Boxes were not supplied by the Fort Gordon Transportation Motor Pool (TMP).
+Naturally, the U.S. Navy Crew did 'cut the brand new Brass Padlocks' to disconnect the vehicle battery posts and to cosmoline them while in-transit.
+(FUBAR)

 None-the-less, the first elements of the Company began deployment to Vietnam in October and November of 1966.
 The authorized size of the unit was certainly increased in October 1966 when additional NCOs and Enlisted Men arrived just before the Main Body departed.
 Additional 'combat gear and weapons' were being requisitioned and issued while all of the other equipment was being packed and crated for shipment overseas.